kklkkj/kklee/README.md

 [Discord server](https://discord.gg/kW389FqMz2)

 ### Features
-- Multi-select with ability to set shape properties, copy shapes, delete shapes and move shapes to other platforms
+- Multi-select with ability to set shape properties, copy shapes and delete shapes
-- Duplicate shapes multiple times and automatically select duplicates
 - Vertex editor with (buggy) ability to merge multiple polygons into one
 - Easily generate ellipses, spirals, sine waves, gradients and custom equations
 - Ability to use your browser's colour picker for changing colours